JuodaanViinaa/Laboratorio/README.md

 This function counts the amount of responses of interest occurred during the entire session.
 It writes the resulting count in both the individual .xlsx file and the summary file.

-Its arguments are identical to those of `resp_count` with two exceptions: it has got a single mark argument (`"response"`) since it does not need to know where trials begin and end; and it lacks the `"subtract"` argument since there are no extra responses to account for.
+Its arguments are identical to those of `count_resp` with two exceptions: it has got a single mark argument (`"response"`) since it does not need to know where trials begin and end; and it lacks the `"subtract"` argument since there are no extra responses to account for.

-Aggregate measures are allowed, just as in `resp_count`, with the same requirements of declaring the `"measures"` argument and adding numbers incrementally to the name of the `"response"` argument.
+Aggregate measures are allowed, just as in `count_resp`, with the same requirements of declaring the `"measures"` argument and adding numbers incrementally to the name of the `"response"` argument.

-#### Lat_count
+#### Lat_count <a id="lat-count"></a>

 ```python
 analysis_list = [